describo/describo.github.io/src/tour.md

     {
         text: `<p>Selecting a file in the file browser will add it to the metadata and navigate to it so that you can describe it in detail if you want.
 It also calculates file metadata for you.
-This is useful so you can check that the file is ok in the future (it hasn't changed in anyway).</p>
+This is useful so you can check that the file is ok in the future (it hasn't changed in any way).</p>
-        <p>Notice that if possible, a file preview will be shown in the right hand panel.</p>
+        <p>Where possible, a file preview will be shown in the right hand panel.</p>
         `,
         image: "/images/tour/desktop4.webp",
     },
     {
-        text: `<p>Describo makes all of Schema.org available to you.
+        text: `<p>By default, Describo makes all of Schema.org available to you.
 In the image we can see all of the properties defined by schema.org for an entity of type File; all the way back up the hierarchy to Thing.
 In addition, we can see what data types each property is expecting.
         The 'about' property expects an entity of type 'ANY' so Describo will let you associate anything you've already described.</p>`,